SourajitaDewasi/Cryptography/README.md

 Hill cypher is a polygraphic substitution cypher.
 A number modulo 26 is assigned to each letter.
 The basic scheme A = 0, B = 1,..., Z = 25 is frequently employed, but it is not a requirement of the encryption.
-Each block of n letters (considered an n-component vector) is multiplied by an invertible n n matrix against modulus 26 to encrypt a message.
+Each block of n letters (considered an n-component vector) is multiplied by an invertible nxn matrix against modulus 26 to encrypt a message.
 Each block is multiplied by the inverse of the encryption matrix to decrypt the message.

 [Code Link](https://github.com/SourajitaDewasi/Cryptography/blob/main/Hill%20Cipher.cpp)

 ## AES Algorithm